dimalypai/mil-masters-thesis-chalmers/docs/report/02_Monads.md

 Monad transformers are used to add new operations to a monad without changing the computation in that monad, for example state manipulation can be added to collecting ouput.
 They also compose easily, meaning that it is possible to apply a monad transformer to another monad transformer.
+The resulting structure is usually called *monad transformer stack*.
 There is one caveat, though, namely, that some of the monad transformer/monad combination effects depend on the order in which they are combined.

 Monad transformer comes with $lift$ operation, which embeds a computation in monad $M$ into monad $T\ M$.
 It has the following type: